 Hazardous wastes management is a cost that can best be contained through pollution prevention, segregation, sound waste management and housekeeping.
 When it comes to disposing of hazardous waste, identifying alternatives can be more difficult for generators of smaller amounts of waste.
-The Household Hazardous Waste Division offers a hazardous waste disposal service for small businesses that qualify as "Conditionally Exempt Small Quantity Generators" (CESQG).
+The Household Hazardous Waste Division offers a hazardous waste disposal service for small businesses that qualify as "Very Small Quantity Generator" (VSQG).
 Generators are encouraged to carefully evaluate the qualifications and performance as well as the cost of disposal before selecting any hazardous waste disposal service.

-Businesses that generate no more than 27 gallons or 220 pounds of hazardous waste, or 2.2 pounds of extremely hazardous waste per month are "Conditionally Exempt Small Quantity Generators" or CESQGs. (pronounced "squee-gee")
+Businesses that generate no more than 27 gallons or 220 pounds of hazardous waste, or 2.2 pounds of extremely hazardous waste per month are "Very Small Quantity Generators" or VSQGs.

 How do I get service?

-CESQGs are encouraged to transport their waste by appointment to the San Bernardino County collection facility, provided it can be done safely and in compliance with all regulatory requirements.
-To arrange an appointment for the CESQG Program, call 1.800.645.9228 or 909.382.5401.
-The CESQG Program coordinator will schedule your appointment.
+VSQGs are encouraged to transport their waste by appointment to the San Bernardino County collection facility, provided it can be done safely and in compliance with all regulatory requirements.
+To arrange an appointment for the VSQG Program, call 1.800.645.9228 or 909.382.5401.
+The VSQG Program coordinator will schedule your appointment.
 Be ready to describe the type and amount of hazardous waste your business is ready to dispose of, and the types and size(s) of waste containers.
-Only the San Bernardino collection facility is permitted to accept CESQG waste.
+Only the San Bernardino collection facility is permitted to accept VSQG waste.

 Who can use this service?